 - Or the property may need a complete gut rehab or tear downs

-- After the real estate and credit meltdown of 2008, construction and bridge financing is almost non-existent to home buyers and homeowners
+- After the real estate and credit meltdown of 2008, construction and bridge financing became almost non-existent to home buyers and homeowners

-- HUD’s 203k program is the program for homebuyers seeking to purchase a fixer-upper
+- HUD’s FHA 203k loan program is an acquisition and renovation program for homebuyers seeking to purchase a fixer-upper

-In this article, we will discuss and cover FHA 203k Mortgage For Home Buyers And Homeowners Of Fixer-Uppers.
+In this article, we will discuss and cover FHA 203k loan program for homebuyers and homeowners of fixer uppers.